 Such was Mark’s expertise in herbal hair colouring, that he wrote a book on it for The Herb Society, Herbal Hair Colouring in 1978.
 Decades later, the four henna bricks Lush currently offers (Rouge, Brun, Marron and Noir) each contain unadulterated Iranian henna for its high-quality colour, and a crop of carefully chosen essential oils for their antimicrobial powers and fragrance.
 Noir and Brun also contain a generous mix of indigo - another ancient, much revered natural dye to create darker shades.

-Mark recommends applying Ultrabland or Ultrabalm around the hairline, breaking the entire henna brick up with a knife and gently blending with very hot water.
+Mark recommends applying Ultrabland around the hairline, breaking the entire henna brick up with a knife and gently blending with very hot water.
 When the mixture is thick and creamy, use a brush or hands - preferably a friend’s - to apply to dry hair.
 “Applying to the roots first, from the bottom upwards, enables a more even application,” Mark instructs.
 “The ends of the hair are more porous so will take up the colour quicker.”

 Wrapping your head in a towel to trap the heat will bring out red tones, but if you prefer a darker shade from your Noir or Marron application, leave your hair unwrapped.
 Mark advises: “Take a steamy bath, put the kettle on; it all helps the oxidation of the indigo which carries on up to three days after its applied.”
 After a couple of hours, shampoo thoroughly with hot water to remove.